North Dakota CPA Exam & License Requirements

 Now that you have started the CPA exam application process, your next step is to find a CPA Review Course that fits your budget, learning style, and schedule.

 It can take several weeks for your application to be processed, so don’t waste that valuable time waiting to hear back from your state board.
-If you start studying now, you will get a nice jump start on the material and will be better prepared to pass your first CPA exam!
+If you start studying now, you will get a nice jump start on the material and will be better prepared to pass your CPA exam the first time!

 FAQs